cyscale/cyscale.com/src/markdown/blog/2023-04-13-protecting-your-cloud-native-infrastructure-how-to-build-a-comprehensive-security-plan.md

 ---
 templateKey: blog-post
-title: "Protecting Your Cloud-Native Infrastructure: How to Build a Comprehensive Security Plan "
+title: "Cloud-Native Infrastructure: How to Build a Comprehensive Security Plan"
-seoTitle: "Protecting Your Cloud-Native Infrastructure: How to Build a Comprehensive Security Plan "
+seoTitle: "Cloud-Native Infrastructure: How to Build a Comprehensive Security Plan"
 authors: Sabrina Lupșan
 permalink: cloud-native-security
 categories: